 The most frustrating aspect of running an architecture practice is the unpredictable feast-or-famine cycle.
 One month you're working evenings and weekends to meet deadlines, and the next you're anxiously checking your email for new project inquiries.
-This rollercoaster isn't just stressful; it's unsustainable for building a thriving firm.
+This rollercoaster isn't just stressful; it's unsustainable for building a thriving firm that requires the same consistent client relationships that successful home builder marketing strategies depend on.

 This guide will walk you through building a complete client acquisition system.
 It will cover everything from establishing your firm's foundation to implementing effective inbound marketing strategies and developing relationship-based outreach.
 Whether you're a sole practitioner or leading a small to mid-sized firm, these strategies will help you grow your practice on your terms.